KonnerLester1015/ByteBox-Nexus/content/docs/Coursework/STAT 301.md

 ### Causation
 Only a carefully controlled experiment can show causation What makes an experiment non-feasible:
-1. The study is too time-consuming (e.g., a 20-year study).
+1. The study is **too time-consuming** (e.g., a 20-year study).
-2. The study is too expensive or difficult.
+2. The study is **too expensive** or difficult.
-3. The study would be unethical (e.g., testing harmful substances on people).
+3. The study would be **unethical** (e.g., testing harmful substances on people).

 In order to show causation when we cannot conduct a controlled experiment:
-1. A strong association between the variables must be demonstrated.
+1. **A strong associ**ation between the variables must be demonstrated.
-2. A consistent association (replication): The relationship must be observed repeatedly in different contexts or studies.
+2. **A consistent association (replication)**: The relationship must be observed repeatedly in different contexts or studies.
-3. A dose-response relationship: Higher values of the alleged cause should be associated with higher values of the response variable.
+3. **A dose-response relationship**: Higher values of the alleged cause should be associated with higher values of the response variable.
-4. The alleged cause precedes the effect: The cause must occur before the effect.
+4. **The alleged cause precedes the effect**: The cause must occur before the effect.
-5. The alleged cause is plausible: There must be a logical, scientifically valid reason for the relationship.
+5. **The alleged cause is plausible**: There must be a logical, scientifically valid reason for the relationship.

 ### Ethics – Experiments Involving Humans
 **Three Requirements:**